ahujasherry/results-summary-component/README.md

-This is a results summary component build in Typescript
+This is a results summary component build using Typescript